By: Megan McGurk

 She trips over an extra foot of hemline.
 Charlotte loses a shoe when she finally makes it to the table.
 With an overdrawn mouth caked with lipstick and giant black brows set against blonde dairy maid braids, she looks cartoonish, like a sloshed Zsa Zsa Gabor.
 Much to her credit, the faculty wife (Joan Weldon) snaps out of judgy face mode, and rather than scorn the woman at table, she takes pity on Charlotte and covers her up with a mink stole.
 Arnold forgets about being gallant and simply picks Charlotte up and carries her from the restaurant.
 Upstairs, alone in their room, he breaks down and sobs violently.

 When Charlotte wants to know what’s wrong and why he’s crying, he appears dumbfounded: ‘don’t you know how you looked?’
 Charlotte’s fashion mishap becomes all about him, like everything else.
 He doesn’t even mention that she had introduced herself to the faculty couple as ‘Joan’, a dead giveaway that she’s neck deep in an identity crisis.
 Charlotte presses him in the hotel room until he confesses that he doesn’t love her, which helps Charlotte turn the corner, and recover her sense of self.
 At one point Charlotte bites him.
-She should have thrown him out the window right after the wrapped presents she had bought for an undeserving man.
+She should have thrown him out the window right after the wrapped presents she had bought for an unworthy man.

-When they return to the small town, Charlotte’s inner turmoil has been replaced with an appropriate anger over the gaslighting from Arnold and Joan.
+When they return to the small town, Charlotte’s inner turmoil has been replaced with an appropriate anger over the gaslighting she received from Arnold and Joan.
 Charlotte gives the gold dress to Joan as part of her plan to see things clearly.
 Rhonda Fleming as a sister would reduce many women to trembling insecurity.
 Fleming looks like a Teutonic fertility goddess, crowned with a braid.
 She’s zaftig, ripe, and full of appetite, always nibbling on something when poor Charlotte can’t stomach more than coffee.
 She fills out the gold dress as though it were made for her, boobs and hips in full swing as Arnold gawps in an erotic stupor.

 Now that she sees everything clearly for the first time, that there’s something going on between Arnold and Joan, she wants the rest of the truth.
 She doesn’t waste time asking them about what they have or haven’t done.
 Instead, Charlotte jumps to the more pressing matter—why did they put her in a state asylum when she has plenty of money for private care?
 Any doubt about casting Joan as a villain in the picture falls by the wayside when she replies ‘just what do you expect an insane asylum to be?
 A luxury hotel?’
 A woman who sponged off her sister for years and then poached her husband while claiming innocence has no redeeming value.
 Charlotte should have turfed them into the street at that moment.
 Instead, she just packs a bag and leaves before dawn.